frepkovsky/Domoticz-Volumio-Plugin/README.md

 ### Known issues

-- **Domoticz 2022.2** - When the plugin is enabled in debug mode, repeating errors about Acquiring/Releasing lock for Volumio plugin are logged in Domoticz.
-It seems to be a problem in Domoticz [see discussion in Domoticz forum](https://www.domoticz.com/forum/viewtopic.php?p=286255#p286255).
+- **Domoticz 2022.1** - When the plugin is enabled in debug mode, repeating errors about Acquiring/Releasing lock for the plugin are logged in Domoticz.
+Patches for Domoticz Plugin System to fix this issue are on the way  [see discussion in Domoticz forum](https://www.domoticz.com/forum/viewtopic.php?p=286906#p286906).
-- **Volumio 3** - Domoticz may throw errors `Error: (ProcessWholeMessage) Unknown Operation Code (x) encountered.` in log when Websocket frame with special operation code number is received from Volumio.
-It seems to be rather cosmetic issue only, it is not affecting plugin functionality.
-I will try to check with Domticz developers how to get rid of these errors.
+- **Volumio 3** - Domoticz may throw errors `Error: (ProcessWholeMessage) Unknown Operation Code (x) encountered.` in loghen Websocket frame with special operation code number is received from Volumio.
+It is not affecting plugin functionality.
+I'm investigating how to get rid of these errors.